-Vending machines will offer healthy op accessed by students during instruction otions for K-12 students.
-Vending machines may not be onal time.
-Date of Adoption: May 24, 2012 Legal Reference: NA
+Vending machines will offer healthy accessed by students during instruc • Vending machines may not be

+Date of Adoption: May 24, 2012 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015

 Policy No. 702.
 Transportation

 It shall be the policy of North Star Charter School to provide safe transportation for eligible students.
 Careful consideration shall be given to efficiency and economy of operations.
 North Star contracts with an outside transportation vendor to provide busing services.
 The primary purpose of the transportation system is to provide transportation for those eligible students from the vicinity of their homes to North Star Charter School.
 Use of transportation equipment for field trips, co-curricular activities and other authorized educational, cultural and recreational activities is permitted when it does not conflict with the primary purpose for transportation and complies with policies set forth regarding field trips and use of buses for other than school district use.
 In organizing and operating the transportation system, all applicable statutes and rules and regulations of the State of Idaho, or its agencies, shall be strictly adhered to.